 Information Systems are classified by organisational levels, mode of data, processing, system objectives and type of support provided.
-Following are the type of information system.

 1. Transaction Processing System (TPS):